edespino/cloudberry-site/docs/sql-stmts/create-table.md

 The `UNIQUE` constraint specifies that a group of one or more columns of a table may contain only unique values.
 The behavior of a unique table constraint is the same as that of a unique column constraint, with the additional capability to span multiple columns.
 The constraint therefore enforces that any two rows must differ in at least one of these columns.

 For the purpose of a unique constraint, null values are not considered equal.
-The column(s) that are unique must contain all the columns of the Cloudberry Database distribution key.
+The column(s) that are unique must contain all the columns of the Apache Cloudberry distribution key.
 In addition, the `<key>` must contain all the columns in the partition key if the table is partitioned.
 Note that a `<key>` constraint in a partitioned table is not the same as a simple `UNIQUE INDEX`.

 Each unique constraint should name a set of columns that is different from the set of columns named by any other unique or primary key constraint defined for the table.
-(Otherwise, Cloudberry Database discards redundant unique constraints.)
+(Otherwise, Apache Cloudberry discards redundant unique constraints.)

 When establishing a unique constraint for a multi-level partition hierarchy, all of the columns in the partition key of the target partitioned table, as well as those of all its descendant partitioned tables, must be included in the constraint definition.